dan-leo/masters/thesis/v8/thesis.md

 LoRaWAN is a contender for NB-IoT.
 It lacks bidirectionality and datarate.

+* LoRaWAN performs better for short messages, but it is subjected to a very high penalty when more than one message per data block is required.
+* Second, the LoRaWAN reliability mechanism must be ensured at the upper layers, and thus may incur higher energy costs.
+*

 ## SigFox {#sigfox}

 SigFox is a contender for NB-IoT.
 It lacks bidirectionality and datarate.